Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Properties of inflow

+In this section, we discuss the timing and dynamic properties of the accretion flow close to the central black hole.
+Subsequently, we discuss their relationships with the accretion rates and magnetic field strengths.

-\section{Temporal evolution}
+\subsection{Temporal evolution}

 In this section, we study the long-term temporal behaviour of our simulation models.
-In Fig. \ref{fig:acc-mag}, we plot the accretion rate profiles measured at the event horizon in Eddington units $(\dot{m}_{\rm BH}=\dot{M}_{\rm BH}/\dot{M}_{\rm Edd})$ (left) and normalised magnetic flux $(\Phi/\sqrt{\dot{M}_{\rm BH}})$ profiles around the event horizon (right) for different simulation models, where $\dot{M}_{\rm BH}$ refer to accretion rate calculated at the event horizon of the black hole.
+In Fig. \ref{fig:acc-mag}, we plot the accretion rate profiles measured at the event horizon in Eddington units $(\dot{m}_{\rm BH}=\dot{M}_{\rm BH}/\dot{M}_{\rm Edd})$ (left) and normalised magnetic flux $(\Phi/\sqrt{\dot{M}_{\rm BH}})$ profiles around the event horizon (right) for different simulation models, where $\dot{M}_{\rm BH}$ refers to the accretion rate calculated at the event horizon of the black hole.
+We follow Eqs.~(95) and (96) of \cite{Porth-etal2017} to calculate the $\dot{M}$ and $\Phi$.
 In the upper panels, we show variation with accretion rates with a fixed value of input plasma-$\beta$ parameter $(\beta_0=0.1$, marked on the top of the figure), while the lower panels show variations with magnetic field strength ($\beta_0$) for a fixed accretion rate ($\dot{m}=0.01$, marked on the top of the figure).
-In the lower-left panel, we mark $\Phi/\sqrt{\dot{M}_{\rm BH}}=15$ with a horizontal line.
+In the lower-left panel, we mark $\Phi/\sqrt{\dot{M}_{\rm BH}}=15$ with a horizontal line, which denotes the maximum saturation flux for a magnetically arrested disc (MAD) configuration in the code units \citep[e.g.,][]{Porth-etal2021,Mizuno-etal2021}.
+Note that this value differs by a factor $\sqrt{4\pi}$ from the commonly used definition \citep{Tchekhovskoy-etal2011,Tchekhovskoy-etal2012,McKinney-etal2012} due to the choice of the simulation framework.
 We observe that the accretion rate profile in all our simulation models shows a quasi-steady behaviour with time, except for model \texttt{G} ($\beta_0=0.01, \dot{m}=0.01)$.
 In model \texttt{G}, the accretion rate profile initially reaches a quasi-steady state, but after a simulation time $t>6000\,t_g$, the accretion rate profile shows sporadic oscillations.
 These oscillations are similar to the ones observed by \cite{Dihingia-etal2021}.